Amulya-sg/QuizCraft/README.md

    - Pass retrieved context and topic into the Phi-3.5 model for quiz generation.

 5. **Quiz Generation**:
-   - The model outputs questions based on the selected format.
+   - The model outputs questions in a txt document which can be downloaded.